40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH2 -- variables.md

 `{options}`: one or more short option that specifies the type or specific attributes of variable.

+> [!NOTE]
+> The default scope of a variable that is declared with `declare` preserved word is current scope.
+>
+> To force declare a global variable with `declare` preserved word inside a function,
+>
+> you MUST use `-g` short option
+>
+> see -g section or more details.

 ### short options
 #### -i
 To declare a variable is an integer and thus can perform arthimetic operation like C (such as `NUM=$NUM+5`) rather than use extended C++ style (such as `NUM=$(($NUM+5))`), you have to use `-i` short option.